Case of Juana Rivas: Case of Juana Rivas

-Rivas did not attend the new court summoning and was detained on August, 22.
-On August 28, Juana Rivas will gave the minors to Francesco Arcuri, who took them to Italy.
-On July 27, 2018, Juana Rivas is sentenced to five years in prison, six years of disqualification from exercising parental authority, 30,000 euros of compensation to her ex-partner and the payment of legal costs.
-The judge would have estimated that Rivas committed two crimes of abduction of minors, finding no mitigation in the complaints of abuse as he had not obtained the veracity of any of them.
-In 2019, the Italian Prosecutor's Office filed the eight complaints of mistreatment that Juana Rivas made against Arcuri between 2016 and 2018, stating that "the narration of the extraordinary violence is absolutely implausible."
-The court ruling would dictate that Juana Rivas would have used her children as "human shields", whom she would have "psychologically manipulated to oppose her father" by reporting episodes of abuse by Arcuri of her children that she would not have been able to prove.
+Rivas did not attend the new court summons and was detained on August 22, 2017.
+On August 28, Rivas willingly gave the children up to Arcuri, who took them to Italy.
+On July 27, 2018, Rivas was sentenced to five years in prison, six years of disqualification from exercising parental authority, 30,000 euros of compensation to her ex-partner and the payment of legal costs.
+The judge estimated that Rivas committed two crimes of abduction of minors, finding no mitigation in the complaints of abuse as he had not obtained the veracity of any of them.
+In 2019, the Italian Prosecutor's Office filed the eight complaints of mistreatment that Rivas made against Arcuri between 2016 and 2018, stating that "the narration of the extraordinary violence is absolutely implausible."
+The court ruling dictated that Rivas used her children as "human shields", whom she would have "psychologically manipulated to oppose their father" by reporting episodes of abuse by Arcuri of her children that she would not have been able to prove.